Transitioning from a Product Designer Role into DesignOps

 With Merge, DesignOps leaders don’t have to worry about syncing design systems for designers and developers or managing multiple tools for storage, communication, collaboration, and documentation.
 Everything is in one place for the entire team to access at all times.

-Sign up for a free trial and discover how UXPin Merge can optimize your UX workflows and enhance collaboration between design and development.
+Discover how UXPin Merge can optimize your UX workflows and enhance collaboration between design and development.